Oral Infections & Treatment: Essential Guide to Causes, Symptoms, and Care Options

 What causes most oral infections?

-Most oral infections are caused by bacteria that accumulate due to plaque buildup, untreated cavities, or gum disease.
-Viral and fungal infections can also affect oral tissues.
+Most oral infections are caused by bacteria due to plaque buildup, untreated cavities, or gum disease.
+Fungal and viral infections can also occur.

 Can oral infections affect overall health?